gbdev/pandocs/src/The_Cartridge_Header.md

 ## 0134-0143 – Title

-These bytes contain the title of the game in UPPER CASE ASCII.
+These bytes contain the title of the game in upper case ASCII.
 If the title is less than 16 characters long, the remaining bytes all have the value `$00`.